 A thorough understanding of Florida’s impact rule and negligence claims is required to determine whether a case qualifies as an exception to the impact rule.
-The best way to know if you can sue for negligent infliction of emotional distress is to discuss your case with a Gainesville personal injury lawyer.
+The best way to know if you can sue for negligent infliction of emotional distress is to discuss your case with an Ocala personal injury lawyer.

 What Qualifies as Emotional Distress in a Personal Injury Claim?